chrisnoonan98675/site/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

 1. Ensure that the satellite server meets the requirements.
 2. Extract the satellite distribution ZIP file in the location on the server where you want to install the software.

-**Tip:** For information about installing XL Deploy satellite as a daemon or service, refer to [Install Xl Deploy satellite as a service](/xl-deploy/how-to/install-satellite-service.html).
+**Tip:** For information about installing XL Satellite as a service, refer to [Install XL Satellite as a service](/xl-deploy/how-to/install-satellite-service.html).

 ## Configure the satellite